The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z <

 where $D_{L}$ is the luminosity distance of a galaxy calculated using its spectroscopic redshift.
 The errors on the stacked luminosity are calculated using standard propagation of uncertainty formulae.

 The stacked $L_X$/SFR for each bin is calculated in a similar fashion, where the weighted average of all individual $L_X$/SFR values is calculated.
-We find that the relative errors on the SFR are negligible compared to the relative errors on $L_X$ owing to faint source luminosities as well as accurate SED fitting enabled by spectroscopic redshifts and deep multi-band photometry.
-Therefore, we ignore the uncertainty on SFR when calculating the errors on stacked $L_X$/SFR for each bin.
+We find that the relative errors on the SFR are negligible compared to the relative errors on $L_X$ (roughly a factor of 4 smaller) and therefore, we ignore the uncertainty on SFR when calculating the errors on stacked $L_X$/SFR for each bin.

 For the lowest SFR bins (SFR $<10$\,\sfr) across redshifts, we do not find statistically significant X-ray counts even through stacking owing to low intrinsic X-ray luminosities as well as low number statistics.
 Therefore, we place 3 sigma upper limits on the stacked X-ray measurements for galaxies in the lowest SFR bin across redshifts.
 For the intermediate SFR bins ($10 \leq$~SFR\,(\sfr)~$< 30$), we find stacked X-ray luminosities of 2.7, 3.9 and 6.6 $\times 10^{41}$\,\lum\ in the first, second and third redshift bin, respectively.
 For the highest SFR bins ($\rm{SFR} \geq 30$\,\sfr), we find stacked X-ray luminosities of 2.9, 4.4 and 6.1 $\times 10^{41}$\,\lum\ for the first, second and third redshift bins, respectively.
 The stacked background-subtracted X-ray counts, luminosities and X-ray luminosity per SFR measurements for the redshift and SFR bins used in this study are shown in Table \ref{tab:subsets_xray}.